edzonee/edzonee/README.md

 #### 🧍 My name is Ediz and I'm 26 years old

-🔭 I’m currently studying to become a front end developer
+🔭 Junior front end developer

-🌱 I’m currently doing my internship @ Gokaya

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/edizmehmet/)